smartkarma/frontend-guide/docs/native-screen.md

 ```

 ## Navigate to Screen
+There are two different ways to use navigation.
+Easiest way is inside screen component.

+### Screen component
-Navigation is achieved with `navigation` property, which is available only in `screen` components.
+Navigation is achieved with `navigation` property.

 ```js
 // skipped All imports...